 Recipe for Visual SlickEdit v8: Take one whole Microsoft Developer Studio, two Whole Tomato’s Visual Assist, an entire UltraEdit, one WndTabs, a fresh scripting language, and all the great features of every other editor and IDE you may have in your cupboards.
 Bake for several years through eight versions.
 Garnish with a steroid injection.
 FIRST… Click this link to read the remainder of this article

 Remember when microcomputers shipped with BASIC?
 And you didn’t have to resort to pages of C++ code calling obscure API functions just to draw a colour rectangle on-screen?
-DarkBASIC Professional is a hidden gem often overlooked by commercial game developers – a modern, structured BASIC dialect with lots of commands specifically for handling games using… Looking to get the remainder of “DarkBASIC Professional?”
-Click on this link!
+DarkBASIC Professional is a hidden gem often overlooked by commercial game developers – a modern, structured BASIC dialect with lots of commands specifically for handling games using… Click to continue reading the remainder of “DarkBASIC Professional.”

 Does it do anything but driving games?” is a question that draws groans and smiles simultaneously from the Havok team, makers of their eponymous game physics middleware that recently received a major upgrade to version 2.0.
 In response to what must be an all-too-frequently asked question, Havok 2.0 broadens its scope to include character physics… Continue reading the remainder of this post

 Non-native platform or embedded systems development is never a pleasant task.
 It is often fraught with coercing primitive tools to do your bidding and constant frustration at the pressures of non-programmers observing the target platform as a “simple system” not as complex as Microsoft Windows or UNIX.
-Palm Pilot, no different to any other non-host… Thirsting to read the rest of “Metrowerks CodeWarrior 9 for Palm OS?”
-Click on this link!
+Palm Pilot, no different to any other non-host… Continue reading the remainder of “Metrowerks CodeWarrior 9 for Palm OS.”